LisaMoi12/assessment/README.md

 ## Introduction

 The Proteomics Calculator is designed to analyze Excel files containing results from LCMS analysis of bacterial samples conducted in proteomics facilities.
-Its purpose is to simplify and automate the final proteomics analysis process, eliminating the need for researchers to repeat repetitive steps for each Excel spreadsheet with proteomics results.
+Its purpose is to simplify and automate the final proteomics analysis process, eliminating the need for researchers to make repetitive steps for each Excel spreadsheet with proteomics results.

 ## Step 1: Installation and Preparing Excel Files